 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for BlackRock.
 Find the share by name or ticker symbol: BLK.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until BlackRock reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$922.14, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of BlackRock, depending on your broker.